ForgeRock/forgeops/helm/forgerock-metrics/README.md

 The Grafana Helm chart is deployed as part of the kube-prometheus chart.
 Grafana automatically connects to Prometheus and syncs all
 the metrics which are visible through Graphs.

 Dashboards for ForgeRock products are added to the helm/forgerock-metrics/dashboards folder.
-Any new dashboards must be formatted using the
+Any new dashboards must be formatted
+using the script ```bin/format-grafana-dashboards.sh```.
+The dashboards are automatically added to a configmap and imported into Grafana.

 <br />

 # How Alertmanager works
 Alertmanager is used to redirect specific alerts from Prometheus to configured receivers.
-To configure Alertmanager, there is an Alertmanager configuration section in etc/prometheus-values/kube-prometheus.yaml.
+To configure Alertmanager, there is an Alertmanager configuration section in ```etc/prometheus-values/kube-prometheus.yaml```.
 Details about how Alertmanager works can be found in the link at the top of the page.
 In summary:
 * global section defines attributes that apply to all alerts.